Thankful for What?

 2. Sin is a reminder

 Learn to recognize sin and identify its destructive power; sin has destroyed man and creation.
 Develop a hatred for sin and what it has done.
 This requires a radical change in your thinking, because sin is very enjoyable.
 Every time you see sin or its effects, let it motivate you to eliminate every sin in your life.
-You do not belong on this planet; it is not your home.
-You are an alien to this world and its system.
-Someday you will leave here and go home to be with your Father, so do not let sin hinder you from graduating successfully from this life.
+You don’t belong on this planet; it isn’t your home.
+You’re an alien to this world and its system.
+Someday you will leave here and go home to be with your Father, so don’t let sin hinder you from graduating successfully from this life.
 There are no acceptable sins.
 Can you be thankful that sinful acts around you motivate you to become more righteous?
 Yes.

 3. Everything can benefit you

-That is why Ephesians 5:19-20 says we are to “speak to one another with psalms, hymns and spiritual songs.
-Sing and make music in your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.”
+That is why Ephesians 5:19-20 says tells us to speak “to one another with psalms, hymns, and songs from the Spirit.
+Sing and make music from your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.”
 Focus your attention on God by using psalms, hymns and spiritual songs to help you do it.
-Only by recognizing who God is and what He does, can you always give thanks to Him for everything and in everything.
+Only by recognizing who God is and what he does, can you always give thanks to him for everything and in everything.

 God uses your character, experiences and circumstances to produce something of value in you, even those experiences that ordinarily would harm you.
 Biblical thankfulness is based on faith and knowledge.
 When you understand that God works all events together so they have a compounded benefit for you, you can be thankful in everything as well as for everything.
 You can be thankful that God is God, that Jesus is the King of kings and Lord of lords.
 You can be thankful that sinful acts around you motivate you to become more righteous.
 You can also be thankful that God will use even hurtful experiences to crucify your sinful thinking and destroy its power over you.